canjs/can-define-backup/readme.md

 [![Build Status](https://travis-ci.org/canjs/can-define-backup.png?branch=master)](https://travis-ci.org/canjs/can-define-backup)

-can.Map.backup is a plugin that provides a dirty bit for properties on an Map, and lets you restore the original values of an Map's properties after they are changed.
+can-define.Map.backup is a plugin that provides a dirty bit for properties on an DefineMap, and lets you restore the original values of an DefineMap's properties after they are changed.

 ## Overview

-Here is an example showing how to use `[can.Map.backup.prototype.backup backup]` to save values, `[can.Map.backup.prototype.restore restore]` to restore them, and `[can.Map.backup.prototype.isDirty isDirty]`
+Here is an example showing how to use `[can-define.Map.backup.prototype.backup backup]` to save values, `[can-define.Map.backup.prototype.restore restore]` to restore them, and `[can-define.Map.backup.prototype.isDirty isDirty]`

 to check if the Map has changed:

 ```
-var recipe = new can.Map({
+var recipe = new DefineMap({
   title: 'Pancake Mix',
   yields: '3 batches',
   ingredients: [{